What are dental implants?

 Before the dental implant procedure, you should:

 - Give your dentist a current list of medications and supplements you take.
-It’s important to tell your dentist if you are taking a blood thinner.
-Your dentist will decide in coordination with your doctor whether you need to stop taking any medications before your implant procedure.
+It’s important to tell your dentist if you’re taking a blood thinner (anticoagulant).
+Your dentist will decide in coordination with your primary care provider whether you need to stop taking any medications before your implant procedure.